self-model/competence/README.md

 The **Confirmatory** folder contains the analysis for the pre-registered hypotheses.

 ### Exploratory
 The **Exploratory** folder contains a series of exploratory analysis, which investigated the data beyond the original hypotheses.
-You will find:
+You will find

     - **Bayesian_t-tests** used on to test for evidence for the null on the confirmatory hypotheses;
     - **Better_than_average_comparisons** used to see whether participants predicted position rankings and self-ratings were better than average;